Everyday Wanderer Logo

 When is Mardi Gras 2024?

-As a kid living in Maastricht, in the southern (and predominantly Catholic) part of the Netherlands, I loved Carnival.
-(Or Carnaval, as the Dutch spell it.)
-Celebrated in the spring, Dutch Mardi Gras is like Halloween, only infinitely better.
+As a kid living in Maastricht, in the southern (and predominantly Catholic) part of the Netherlands, I loved Carnival (also spelled Carnaval).
+Dutch Mardi Gras is like Halloween, only infinitely better.

-Carnival festivities begin just after 11 o’clock Sunday Mass ends, six weeks before Easter.
-And for three days leading up to Ash Wednesday, daily life grinds to a halt as the entire town fills the streets with colorful costumes and festive parades.
+Carnival season begins just after 11 o’clock Sunday Mass ends, six weeks before Easter.
+And for three days leading up to Ash Wednesday, daily life grinds to a halt as the entire town fills the streets with elaborate costumes and festive parades.

 If Dutch Carnival sounds a bit like Mardi Gras in New Orleans, it should.
 Both are centuries-old pagan celebrations that evolved into church-sanctioned traditions.
 And while Mardi Gras in New Orleans is the closest thing I’ve experienced to Dutch Carnival in the United States, there are several differences.

-One of the biggest differences between Dutch mardi gras and the celebrations in New Orleans is the length.
+One of the biggest differences between Dutch Mardi Gras and the celebrations in New Orleans is the length.
 In New Orleans, Carnival starts before I have my Christmas decorations put away.
 That’s right!
-Just 12 days after Christmas, while kids are still on winter break and I’m enjoying the last crumbs of rum cake, Carnival celebrations kick off like clockwork on January 6th in Louisiana.
+Just 12 days after Christmas, while kids are still on winter break, Mardi Gras celebrations kick off like clockwork on January 6th in Louisiana.

 And because Carnival runs through Fat Tuesday, a date that moves around the calendar based on the phases of the moon, Carnival in New Orleans can vary in length.
 It’s been just under a month long (like when Ash Wednesday was February 4th) and it’s been as long as nearly nine weeks (when Ash Wednesday was March 10th).
 Nine weeks?!?
 Heck, that’s nearly as long as most American retailers have Christmas decorations in their stores, which is really saying something!